rahul38888/Modeling-Tool/README.md

 WIREFRAME : F4 Key -> Wireframe to Normal to Wireframe

 MINECRAFT MODE : F5 Key -> Minecraft(Blocks) to Normal to Minecraft

-1. Multiple objects can be drawn in any sequence and following properties are observed
->a.
-Any new objects are formed at origin, with zero rotation and scaled 1 in all direction.
->b.
-A Gizmo tool (Tool to reposition, rotate and scale in any axis) is observed to be automatically at the position of the presently drawn object.
->c.
-Red -> X-axis, Green -> Y-axis and Blue -> Z-axis.

 ### Properties of Gizmo and uses
 1. Red -> X-axis, Green -> Y-axis and Blue -> Z-axis.
+2. A Gizmo tool (Tool to reposition, rotate and scale in any axis) is observed to be automatically at the position of the presently drawn object.
-2. the Gizmo's functionality can be changed as following key, following Gizmo type.
+3. the Gizmo's functionality can be changed as following key, following Gizmo type.
 >a. 'q' -> No tool selected.
 >b. 'w' -> Re-positioning tool.
 >c. 'e' -> Rotation tool.